Five Foods High in Creatine

 4. Neuroprotective effects

-Research published in Sports Medicine found that creatine may be beneficial in the treatment of neurological disorders, such as Parkinson's disease and amyotrophic lateral sclerosis (ALS).
+Research published in Sports Medicine found that creatine may be beneficial for brain function and supporting a healthy central nervous system.3

 “The brain has an incredibly high rate of metabolic processes that constantly require ATP,” explains Dr. Berg.
-“Creatine’s ability to increase ATP concentrations in brain tissue may explain its potential benefits for cognitive function and neuronal health.”
+“Creatine’s ability to increase ATP concentrations may explain its potential benefits for cognitive function and neuronal health.”

 There is also evidence that creatine may promote balanced neurotransmitter levels needed for synaptic function and communication between brain cells.